pin0S/learningML/log.md

 Thoughts: There were minimal tutorials available for these sections of the assignment and through trail and error I was able to get them to work, I think this shows great progress on my part.
 I am trying to be more gritty in life, something I think I lacked early on in my life.

+## Day 86: November 21, 2018

+Today's Progress: Last assingment finished!
+Only some lectures to go, started WK 10 nearly done with the lectures

+Thoughts: Yewwwww!
+I'm done with the assignments and can start switch back to beautiful, beautiful python.
+I'm really grateful for MOOC's and the 100 days of code challenge, I'm not sure I would have gotten as far as I have with the course without it.
+I never want to stop learning.

+I'm looking forward to switching to books as I don't do very well with video, their is something about reading that helps my mind absorb information.

+I've tentively penciled in another blog post on what Machine Learning is for someone who has no idea and no right to write about it ha.